By Lauren Poteat

 The ESSA reporting requirement for school funding begins in December 2019, and supporters of the rule, including the NAACP, believe it will help to encourage greater educational equity, particularly among schools serving large numbers of Black and Hispanic students in low-income neighborhoods.

 “We need more equitable and adequate funding for all schools serving students of color,” said Victor Goode, the education director for the NAACP.
 “Why?
 Because education funding has been inadequate and unequal for students of color for hundreds of years.
+There’s not enough funding to conduct something as simple as a spanish clep practice test for students of color.
 Second, privatization forces are working to eliminate our public schools and, with it, transparency, public accountability and access to all.”

 Goode said that ESSA requires a breakdown of how student need is met with a focus on equity over equal distribution for funding.